Chloromethane: Obsolete applications

-Chloromethane was a widely used refrigerant, but its use has been discontinued.
-Chloromethane was also once used for producing lead-based gasoline additives (tetramethyllead).
+Chloromethane was also once used for producing the lead-based gasoline additives tetramethyllead and tetraethyllead.

+During the late 1880s, chloromethane began to be employed in a limited extent for its anesthetic properties, serving as both a general and local agent.
+Its use extended into the late 1920s as a component of the inhalation anesthetic Somnoform.

 Safety

 Inhalation of chloromethane gas produces central nervous system effects similar to alcohol intoxication.
 The TLV is 50 ppm and the MAC is the same.
 Prolonged exposure may have mutagenic effects.